Agile Coaches have many Complementary Roles (Please refer to Lysa Adkins's Agile Coaching Competency Framework

 Asks questions that reflect active listening and an understanding of the client’s perspective

-Asks questions that move the client towards what they desire, not questions that ask for the client to justify or look backwards
+Ask questions that move the client towards what they desire, not questions that ask for the client to justify or look backward Video: https://vimeo.com/73959726

 Habit 3: Observing

-As a reflective observer, your Coach observes interactions between everyone within the organisation, often opening up an external perspective they may not have noticed themselves before
+Definition As a reflective observer, your Coach observes interactions between everyone within the organization, often opening up an external perspective they may not have noticed themselves before

 - Appreciation is the expression of gratitude or approval of another’s effort.
 It is an expression of emotion, designed to meet an emotional need.